aspax/aspax.github.io/tutorial/index.md

 ## Advanced usage considerations

 1\.
 To improve performance and responsiveness even more, consider using a specialized static assets module such as [st](https://github.com/isaacs/st) instead of `express.static`.
-Since v0.4.1, [st](https://github.com/isaacs/st) is able to leverage client-side browser caching by correctly setting the appropriate `Cache-Control` header.
+Besides server-side caching and gzip compression, since v0.4.1 [st](https://github.com/isaacs/st) is able to leverage client-side browser caching by correctly setting the appropriate `Cache-Control` header.
 See [this commit](https://github.com/isaacs/st/commit/811562af3dbf4b0e6919819db904f9fab2975bfd) for more info.

 2\.
 You can avoid using the additional [aspax-express](https://github.com/icflorescu/aspax-express) module by implementing your own logic to "adjust" the asset file names in production.